Now that your cruise is booked, there are still a few more decisions to make and things to do before you actually pack those bags.

 Why??
 If you require medical or emergency transport or have to fly home for any reason during your cruise, you will NOT be allowed to board an aircraft in a foreign country without a passport.
 Keep in mind, even an Alaskan cruise from a U.S. port cruises alongside Canada – which is a ‘foreign country’ to U.S. citizens. 🙂 An adult passport costs $110 but this is one expense that’s worth the cost….and these are valid for 10 years so could be used for several cruises. 🙂 🙂

 NOTE: For cruises departing from U.S. ports, the passport must be valid for 90 days from the END of your cruise.
 Be aware, however, the ’90 day’ requirement is a U.S. requirement.
-If you are cruising from another country, it can be up to 6 months – or more.
-Find the information you need on this topic at http://m.state.gov/md231319.htm
+Something Else To Note: Some countries require that passport to be valid for up to 6 months from the END of your travel… Check Travel.state.gov for information on your particular destinations.

-ANOTHER NOTE: Make 2-3 copies of your passport’s information page.
-Leave 1 copy with someone at home.
+ANOTHER NOTE: Make 2-3 copies of your passport’s information page. (for all travelers) Leave 1 copy with someone at home.
 The 2nd copy is to take with you into ports (We leave our original passports in the cabin safe).
 Another option is to scan the passport and e-mail (webmail) it to yourself so it can be accessed through any computer or smartphone.
-Some say that carrying the hard copy on shore is still a good idea even if doing this.
-Bottom line is that there are varying opinions on whether to ‘take it (passport) on shore’ or ‘not take it on shore’… I personally feel safer having copies with us….and originals in the safe.
+Bottom line is that there are varying opinions on whether to ‘take it (passport) into port’ or ‘not take it into port’… You can make a valid argument for both sides of this question.
+I personally feel safer having copies with us….and originals in the stateroom safe.
 We’ve never run into any problems.

 Children and Passports: Children need passports just as adults.
 It’s less expensive, but the child’s passport only lasts 5 years.
 I’ve written an entire post on cruising with children as there are a few other restrictions/requirements that parents need to be aware of.
 Cruising with Children